Richeh/yggdrasil/readme.md

 ## Installation / running

     * Git clone
-    * npm install
+    * install dependencies with "npm install"
-    * configure using settings currently in index.js (TODO: move this.)
+    * rename or copy .env.example to .env and configure as desired
-    * node index.js
+    * run with "node index.js"
-    * access on localhost/3000 (If running locally using default port)
+    * access with browser on localhost/3001 (If running locally using default port)

 ## Concept